 Weighted blankets have been growing in popularity over the past few years.
 This isn’t just some fad.
 It’s because they really work!
-There are numerous benefits to either sleeping under or simply snuggling under a weighted blanket, for people of all ages.
+As discussed in our dedicated article about how to choose a weighted blanket, here are numerous benefits to either sleeping under or simply snuggling under a weighted blanket, for people of all ages.

 What is a Weighted Blanket?

 Before we get into why this is a wonderful purchase for the child in your life, let’s back up and discuss what exactly is a weighted blanket.
 A weighted blanket is exactly what it sounds like- a blanket with weights sewn inside to make it heavier on your body.
 Weighted blankets vary in size, shape, color, and material, depending on what a person prefers.
 They’re usually filled with tiny plastic or glass pellets, which are what makes them heavier.
 Some blankets have just a few extra pounds on them, making them an ideal for kids.
 For instance, the PureCare Zensory Kid’s Weighted Blanket weighs just seven pounds for the perfect amount of contoured compression.
 It is recommended for children 60-90 pounds.